686llhhhhhh/ELM_exe/README.md

 ## Ending Words

-If you find any errors or questions, welcome to communicate.
+If you have any questions or any bugs are found, please feel free to contact me.

+Your comments and suggestions are welcome!